 During the winterization process, your pond accumulates debris and organic waste, including leaves, twigs, fish waste, and grass clippings.
 Even though the filtration system takes care of the debris, some waste turns into muck and sludge, which are a breeding ground for algae and cause water clarity issues.
 Therefore, I recommend spooning away the leaves, twigs, and other debris with a net.

 Deep cleaning involves draining the pond and washing the surface and rocks.
 This is more of a common routine in ponds that have gravel.
 Personally, I prefer bare bottom systems for Koi tanks.
 On a high end install, a bottom drain and bare bottom mitigates the need to drain clean the pond.

 During the cleaning process, you can transfer your fish and aquatic plants in a large tub with proper aeration to avoid inconvenience.
 As soon as your pond is free of debris and scum, refill it with water and return the fish, plants back.

 Fertilizing the aquatic plants

 When you put the plants back in the water, don’t forget to fertilize them according to their recommended dosage and needs, i.e., full fertilizing for new plants and maintenance fertilizing for the existing ones.

 Adding (nitrifying) beneficial bacteria and cleaning the filters

 It is imperative to clean the filters to remove accumulated sediments.
 Also, to keep your ponds properly maintained, add beneficial bacteria for bacterial colony stimulation.

-The most favorable season for your water garden to thrive in summer.
+The most favorable season for your water garden to thrive is summer.

-Summer season begins when the water hits up to 80 degrees and higher and your fish should be fed generously during the course of time.
-However, there are a few things that should be taken into consideration whole maintaining ponds in summer.
+Summer season begins when the water hits up to 80 degrees and higher.
+Your fish should be fed generously during this time.
+However, there are a few things that should be taken into consideration while maintaining ponds in summer.